isc-projects/kea/doc/sphinx/kea-messages.rst

     deleted %1 leases that match subnet ID %2.

 Logged at debug log level 50.
-A debug message issued when the server is removing leases which match respective subnet ID.
+This debug message is issued when the server is removing leases which match respective subnet ID.

 MYSQL_LB_DELETED_SUBNET6_ID